 Durham Ecology and Endocrinology Laboratory

 The Durham Ecology and Endocrinology Laboratory, run by Professor Gillian Bentley, was set up in 2009 to measure biological markers in human samples in relation to health/disease, population well being, human behaviour and/or environment.
 This is done using human saliva, blood, or urine samples.
 Hormones of particular interest include cortisol, testosterone, progesterone, oestradiol, and DHEAS, as well as immunity markers (C-reactive protein) in saliva.
 This purpose-built facility includes fridge and freezer storage and is fully equipped to process samples and perform enzyme linked immuno-absorbent (ELISA) assays.
 Students from all degree-levels (undergraduate and postgraduate) have been working on various projects in the lab.
 Find out more about Durham Ecology and Endocrinology Laboratory.
+Please note, currently this lab is in the process of being moved from it's former site to Durham City campus.

 Modern DNA Laboratory